Rawierdt/GIE-UI/README.md

 # GIE-UI

 ## Encrypt and Decrypt
-An Encrypt and Decrypt for files and folders, and send it secure, written in Python with UI.
+An Encrypt and Decrypt your files easily and folders, and send it secure, written in Python with UI.

 > [!CAUTION]